Suffolk County Child Support Attorneys

 Kuhn & Sandler, PLLC is committed to protecting the interests of the children and fighting for fair support payments to adequately provide for them.
 We are also committed to ensuring that the non-residential parent is not made to pay an unfair amount of support.
 Speak with a child support lawyer from our firm today to discuss your situation and learn how we can help.
 We are happy to provide a free, no-obligation consultation to each potential client.

-Need a child support attorney in Suffolk County?
+Need a Suffolk County child support attorney?
 Call (631) 629-6874 or contact us online for a free consultation!

 Factors Used to Determine Child Support in New York